CiaraStrawberry/AnimateDiff-512/README.md

 # Temporal-Image-AnimateDiff

-Introducing a retrained version of AnimateDiff over the sd-inpainting model in order to take an input image
+Introducing an AnimateDiff retrain over the sd-inpainting model in order to take an input image

 ## Examples